CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 ## Setup and Installation

-To start developing a [Capacitor Android plugin](https://capgo.app/plugins/ivs-player/), you’ll need to set up your environment carefully.
+To start developing a [React Native Android plugin](https://capgo.app/plugins/ivs-player/), you’ll need to set up your environment carefully.
 Here’s how to get everything ready.

 ### Required Tools Setup